rnhc1000/daily-tasks/README.md

 }
 ```
 ## _Continued development_
-- Next step: Persist the tasks in a DB
+- Next step: Persist the tasks in a DB, Firebase/MongoDB
 ### _Useful resources_
 - [https://angular.io] Mandatory stop by to reaaly know the intrimcacies of Angular.
 - [https://material.angular.io/] Material Design components for Angular